Our booking system is currently offline - please send all booking enquiries to info@cornishsecrets.co.uk

 Days out with the kids in Penzance

 When the sun is shining, there’s no better place to take the kids than the large triangular art deco open-air Jubilee Pool.
-It’s the largest sea water pool in the UK, boasting a main pool, learner pool and geothermal pool (which is heated from the end of August).
+It’s the largest sea water pool in the UK, boasting a main pool, learner pool and geothermal pool (please bear in mind it closes over the winter months).
 Children can swim and paddle safely under the watchful eyes of the pool’s lifeguards.

 Head to nearby Marazion, as St Michael’s Mount appeals to all ages.
 There is something special about crossing to such a majestic island, either on foot or by boat.
 Families can follow in legendary giant’s steps at low tide, while ferries are available at high tide.
 Be warned, in rough seas, the ferries do not run.